 This topic provides a high-level overview of User-Mode Driver Framework (UMDF) components and describes how your driver interacts with system-supplied components.
 It applies to both UMDF versions 1 and 2.

 UMDF drivers abstract hardware functionality, run in the user-mode environment, and can access various services.
 UMDF drivers operate as part of a stack of drivers that manage a device.
-File system drivers, display drivers, and print drivers cannot be UMDF drivers.
+File system drivers, display drivers (for full display devices, not display-only display devices), and print drivers cannot be UMDF drivers.

 A UMDF driver interacts with the following system-supplied components:

 Driver host process

 The driver host process loads vendor-supplied UMDF drivers and framework DLLs, provides an execution environment for user-mode drivers, and routes messages between drivers in a user-mode stack.
 For more information, see UMDF Driver Host Process.